Private/Alternative Loan Information

 Alternative loans are credit-based loans and in most cases, a credit worthy co-applicant is required.
 In addition, by having a co-applicant, the risk to the lending institution is reduced and a better interest rate is given to the borrower.
 Individual eligibility will vary according to cost, need, and any other aid being received by the student.
 Be sure to follow each step of your lender's process when applying for a private/alternative student loan.
 Should you need assistance, contact your lender as they will walk you through their process and update you on the status of your loan.

 Please be aware that while this process is going to be similar with each private/alternative loan lender, there will be time delays in the overall process.
 This should be carefully considered when applying for loans in reference to meeting your financial deadlines at Saint Louis University.

 Private loans should be considered as a last resort.
-Stafford loans have better interest rates and repayment terms.
-However, students may need help beyond what Stafford loans provide.
+Direct loans have better interest rates and repayment terms.
+However, students may need help beyond what Direct loans provide.
 In such cases, students and families should look to alternative lending options such as a Parent PLUS loan and/or an alternative loan in the student's name.

 The chart below provides a full comparison between these two loan programs for the 2013-2014 academic year.

 |Who is the borrower?||Parent||Student|